 Dr. Vogelsang’s clinical specialty areas include depression, anxiety and panic disorders, perinatal mood and anxiety disorders, PTSD, personality disorders, marriage and family concerns, chronic pain management treatment, and trauma recovery.
 Specialty services offered include hypnosis and Buddhist Psychology.

-Bobbi and her wonderful husband, Randy, are celebrating their 25th wedding anniversary in 2017 with a trip to Nashville with her sister and her husband, who are also celebrating 25 years (married just 8 weeks apart!).
-Bobbi has two adorable dogs, and enjoys working out, bike rides, going to concerts, discovering amazing new restaurants and fabulous wines, and entertaining friends for cook-outs and pool parties.
+Bobbi and her wonderful husband, Randy, have two adorable dogs, and Bobbi enjoys working out, bike rides, going to concerts, discovering amazing new restaurants and fabulous wines, and entertaining friends for cook-outs and pool parties.
 She is grateful for her amazing business partners and for the opportunity to bring specialized services to Arizona’s moms!

 To contact Dr. Vogelsang, please email firstname.lastname@example.org